DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-reference.rst

   - AUTOMATION, ROUTE, and SEQUENCE IDs
   - Turnout IDs
-  - Pin IDs - Includes physical pins on the CommandStation, virtual pins (Vpins) on I/O extender modules, and virtual pins that have no physical presence
+  - Pin IDs - Includes physical pins on the CommandStation, virtual pins (Vpins) on I/O expander modules, and virtual pins that have no physical presence
   - Virtual block IDs as used in RESERVE/FREE

   Therefore, you can have an AUTOMATION, a turnout, a Vpin, and a virtual block all defined with the same ID without issue as these will not relate to each other.
 This is probably a great reason to consider aliases to avoid confusion.